Detection and Tracking of Multiple Mice Using Part Proposal Networks: Parts Tracking of Multi-mouse

 \subsection{Targets state update}

-After having obtained an optimal solution of Eq. (\ref{eq:min}), we can associate each target with its corresponding detection candidate.
-If a target is assigned to a fake detection candidate, then the target state is simply estimated by the prediction using the motion model $\hat{v}_{t}^{n}=A*\hat{v}_{t-1}^{n}$.
+After having obtained an optimal solution of Eq. (\ref{eq:min}), we associate each target with its corresponding detection candidate.
+If a target is assigned to a fake detection candidate, we assume that the target is occluded or lost.
+In order to guarantee tracking identification of each mouse part, we do not discard these targets like JPDAm \cite{hamid2015joint} and MDP \cite{xiang2015learning} (see their tracking results in Fig.S8 and S9).
+Instead we predict the target state using the motion model $\hat{v}_{t}^{n}=A*\hat{v}_{t-1}^{n}$ till the target is detected again.
 If a target is assigned to a true detection candidate, our goal is to maximize the posterior probability of each target state $\hat{v}_{t}^{n}$ given the detection $d_{t}^{m}$.
-The updated formula can be represented as:
+The updated formula can be represented as follows:

 To compute the posterior probability $p\left(v_{t}^{n}|d_{t}^{m}\right)$, we firstly define